michaelmusick/341-web-dev/CourseMaterials/week_04/01_lists.md

 ![Unordered List Example in Browser](imgs/ulInBrowser.png)

 ## Nested Lists
-You can combine list types as well as use multiple nested list elements to create heirarchically related lists.
-This is particularily useful for outlines or multi-part recipes, as examples.
+You can combine list types as well as use multiple nested list elements to create hierarchically related lists.
+This is particularly useful for outlines or multi-part recipes, as examples.

 NOTE: Notice how the nested list is contained _within_ the parent "list-item" element.
 ```html